What is Short Delivery?

 So, typically, in the books of accounts of Mr. X, he would have received a credit of Rs.
 80, 000 (800*100) as sale proceeds, and since he failed to deliver the debit on his account would be Rs.
 92,000 (920*100) thereby resulting in a loss of Rs.
 12000/- on the transaction.

-Hence it is very important that you short sell a stock for delivery only if you have it in your demat account or you could lose up to 20% of the value of the stock as an Auction penalty.
+Hence it is very important that you short sell a stock for delivery only if you have it in your demat account or you could end up paying a considerable amount of money as Auction penalty.

 The entire process: